mr-chew/mr-chew.github.io/_posts/2022-8-20-Backjumping.md

 4. Conclusion

 ## Introduction
-The goal of the "N-Queens Problem" is to arrange the n queens on a N × N chessboard so that none of them can attack one another by being in the same row, column, or diagonal.
+The goal of the "N-Queens Problem" is to arrange `n` queens on a N × N chessboard so that none of them can attack one another by being in the same row, column, or diagonal.
 As can be shown, the problem has a simple solution for n = 1 and none for n = 2 and n = 3.
 For instance, the answer to the N-Queen issue, when N (board size) = 6, is as follows.

 N-Queens Problem | Solution
 ---|---